How to Create Buyer Personas: A Step-by-Step Guide

 If you’re working with a particularly wide target audience, this might seem difficult, but having too many buyer personas can put you in the position where you’ve over-segmented your audience, and generally all that does is create extra, unnecessary work.

-However, you can increase or pare down the number of hypothetical buyer personas you’ve created in your mind during this step as you go through the rest of the process.
-So don’t worry too much yet.
-We’ve got a ways to go.
+Don’t worry if you can’t decide on your buyer personas right away.
+You can increase or pare down the number of hypothetical buyer personas as you go through the rest of the process.

 Look at your current customers and any feedback they’ve given—positive or negative.
-Comments about your customer service or the buying experience can be incredibly helpful when it comes to nailing down your buyer personas‘ motivations.
+Comments about customer service or the buying experience can be incredibly helpful when it comes to nailing down your buyer personas’ motivations.
+What kind of questions are they asking about your products or services?

 Check out your website, email, and social analytics and look for trends.
 Are you only getting Facebook Likes when you post a certain type of content?
 Which types of emails are opened most often, and by whom?
 All this information can help you fill in where your buyer personas get their information, so you know where to target them in the future.

-Sit down with a few members of your marketing and sales teams and write out at least 10 questions you’ll want answered for each buyer persona.
+Sit down with a few members of your marketing and sales teams and write out at least 10 questions you need to answer for each buyer persona.
 These questions can vary from the simple demographics information to what the persona is specifically looking for in a buying experience.

 Here’s a sample list: